qron/ongine/doc/options.md

 #### Description

-Define the views directory path of application.
+Defines the views directory path of application.

 ### Inlays